Discover how to implement fair performance management, set clear goals, provide feedback, and boost productivity with effective evaluation systems.

 What is the holiday schedule?

 The holiday schedule is a list of upcoming holidays of any sort, including state and religious ones.
-Also, these contain information on whether the day is expected to be a day off or not.
-When combined with the information about the localization of the employee it can be used to plan some work and time off ahead.
+These contain information on whether the day is expected to be a day off or not.
+When combined with the information about the localization of the employee, it can be used to plan some work and time off ahead.

-The information can also be significant from a social point of view.
-For example, it may be a faux pas to prepare a company-wide celebration during Ramadan.
+The information can also be significant from a social perspective.
+For example, it may be an embarrassing error to prepare a company-wide celebration during Ramadan.

 This can be done by asking the employees about the state and religious holidays they wish to include in the calendar and marking these.
 This is probably the safest and most inclusive way to prepare a holiday calendar.

 This is a key one.
-Performance metrics are fair and unbiased ways to verify if the employee delivers the results.
-Similar to the pay range and salary structure, the performance metrics need to be closely monitored and aligned with the particular position.
+Performance metrics are fair and unbiased ways to evaluate if the employee performance is meeting or exceeding expectations.
+Similar to the pay range and salary structure, the performance evaluation or metrics need to be closely monitored and aligned with the particular position.

 What is a performance metric?

-A good practice is to establish performance metrics with the employees, to track their progress.
-Also, the manager needs to be involved in setting the metrics.
-Last but not least, the metrics set for a particular employee should be aligned with the overall company goals.
+A good practice is to establish performance review with the employees, to track their progress.
+The manager needs to be involved in setting the metrics.
+Finally, the metrics set for a particular employee should be aligned with the overall company goals.
 Thus, once set, the metric is not carved in stone forever, but may (or may not) be adjusted when needed.

 The time and attendance policy codifies the approach to time tracking, attendance, and the flexibility of the employment.
-While for most employees these matters can be considered obvious, this knowledge needs to be codified to avoid confusion, support onboarding practices, and be a point of reference when resolving conflicts.
+This policy is a vital component of the employee handbook, aiding in the recruitment process by setting clear expectations from the outset.
+While for most employees these matters can be considered obvious, this knowledge needs to be codified to avoid confusion, support onboarding practices for new hires, and serve as a point of reference when resolving conflicts.

 What is the time and attendance policy?

 The policy needs to include information about what is encouraged, discouraged, or prohibited regarding the time and attendance.
-For example, whether it is permitted to take an hour off during the day or if one needs to announce being Away From Keyboard (AFK).
+For example, whether it is permitted to take an hour off during the day or if one has to announce being Away From the Keyboard (AFK).

 The policy needs to be updated on the regular basis to include the common challenges and changes faced during the work.
-For example – is one allowed to work over hours or balance the over hours by going out earlier or granting an additional day off mandatory.
+For example – is one allowed to work overtime or balance it by going out earlier or granting an additional day off mandatory.

 Following the time and attendance policy, the hybrid work policy aims to codify the ways the employees are allowed to work from home or the office.